elicia4/firewall-notes/ufw_lltv.md

     ufw allow SSH

-UFW knows that ssh = port 22, that's why you can do that.
-If you have ssh on a different port, make sure to configure thisdifferently.
+UFW knows that ssh is port 22, that's why you can do that.
+If you have ssh on a different port, make sure to configure this differently.
 To check the status:

     ufw status